The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 We now visited Stórhöfði, which has been called the windiest place in Europe.

-There is much more wind there than ever in the Vestmannaeyjabær town, so when we see the weather forecast for Iceland it sometimes looks like the Westman islands are blowing away, but that is because they measure the wind at Stórhöfði, and not in town.
+There is much more wind there than ever in Vestmannaeyjabær, so when we see the weather forecast for Iceland, it sometimes looks like the Westman Islands are blowing away, but that is because they measure the wind at Stórhöfði, not in town.

-But I have been up there when the visibility has been much better and I can tell you that it is a beautiful spot.
+But I have been up there when the visibility was much better, and I can tell you it is a beautiful spot.

 Puffins in the Westman islands

-We didn't venture out on Stórhöfði cape itself where there is also a very good view, seeing that it was so foggy, but I have written about Stórhöfði and other places in my first travel-blog of the Westman Islands' series, which you can look up to see what Stórhöfði actually looks like.
+We didn't venture out to Stórhöfði cape itself, which also offers a very good view, since it was so foggy, but I have written about Stórhöfði and other places in my first travel blog of the Westman Islands series, which you can look up to see what Stórhöfði actually looks like.

 Puffins in the Westman islands

-The puffins can be seen in the Westman Islands during their breeding season from mid-April and until mid-August.
+Puffins can be seen in the Westman Islands during their breeding season, from mid-April to mid-August.

-My photos of the puffins are not good as there was so much fog, but I also add photos I have taken of puffins in other places in Iceland.
+My photos of the puffins aren't good because there was so much fog, but I also added photos I have taken of puffins in other places in Iceland.

 Just remember that many of the puffins are out at sea during the day, so you will not be seeing 1.1 million puffins in one go.